OleguerCanal/classic-algorithms/README.md

 # Classic Algorithms
 Data structures and common algorithms playground.
 As well as some theory notes.
+Only dependencies are STD library and MPI for parallel implementations.
 As always more an exercice for me to think their implementation rather than anything useful.

 ## Theory